hanaum/cd_ecommerce/README.md

 # cd_ecommerce
-An e-Commerce site using CodeIgniter and Stripe API
+My first collaborative project for the LAMP Stack: An e-Commerce site using php with CodeIgniter and Stripe API